-Table~\ref{tbl:SHD} compares the symmetric Hausdorff distance between ground truth and reconstructed meshes for torus, bunny and dragon.
+{\bf Quantitative Results.} Table~\ref{tbl:SHD} compares the symmetric Hausdorff distance between ground truth and reconstructed meshes for torus, bunny and dragon.
+The visual results of torus and bunny are in supplementary materials.
 For a fair comparison, we report errors relative to the size of the bounding boxes.
 We observe that SDFDiff leads to smaller symmetric Hausdorff distances, which means our reconstruction results are closer to the ground truth than the other two approaches.